tgstation/tgstation/README.txt

 SQL Setup
 ================================================================================

-The SQL backend for the library, karma system and stats tracking requires a MySQL server.
+The SQL backend for the library and stats tracking requires a MySQL server.
 Your server details go in /config/dbconfig.txt, and the SQL schema is in /SQL/tgstation_schema.sql.
 More detailed setup instructions are coming soon, for now ask in our IRC channel.